 WHAT IS THE TRANS-AMERICAS JOURNEY?

 Ever wanted to quit your job, hit the road and just see where it takes you?
 Yeah, us too.
 That's why we did it.
-In April 2006 photographer Eric Mohl and journalist Karen Catchpole hopped into a big truck and drove out of New York City leaving jobs, their apartment and a storage space full of stuff behind.
+In April 2006 photographer Eric Mohl and journalist Karen Catchpole hopped into a pickup truck and drove out of New York City leaving behind our jobs, apartment and a storage space full of stuff.

 Inspired, in part, by the events of 9-11 we headed out to explore our own backyard—the Americas--to better understand where we live and where we fit into the wider world.

 You may not believe us, but this trip is our job too.
-What we discover during our journey is often turned into stories for the magazines, newspapers and web sites we regularly contribute to including Travel + Leisure, National Geographic Traveler, National Geographic Adventure, Afar, Elle, Every Day with Rachael Ray, the travel sections of the Minneapolis Star Tribune and the Dallas Morning News, www.fodors.com, www.indagare.com and www.itravelishop.com.
-Check out the Published Work page on this site to read everything that’s been published so far.
+What we discover during our journey is often turned into stories for the magazines, newspapers and web sites we regularly contribute to including Travel + Leisure, National Geographic Traveler, National Geographic Adventure, Afar, Elle, Every Day with Rachael Ray, Woman's Day, the Sunday travel sections of the Minneapolis Star Tribune and the Dallas Morning News and the entire Sun newspaper group across Canada as well as RoadsandKingdoms.com, Slate.com, CNN.com, TheLatinKitchen.com (the foodie spin of off Latina magazine), TravelandEscape.ca (the website for Canada's Travel Channel), Fodors.com, Indagare.com and Jetsetter.com.

-After six years of planning and working and waiting, this trip is a dream come true and a unique opportunity to explore and better understand our own backyard.
-Our goal is to make the Trans-Americas Journey nothing less than the ultimate independent overland road trip through the Americas, avoiding highways and focusing on byways and back roads to get to the people and places that make every dot on the map unique.
+After years of planning and working and waiting, our Trans-Americas Journey is a dream come true and a unique opportunity to explore and better understand our own backyard.
+Our goal is to make the Trans-Americas Journey the ultimate independent overland road trip through the Americas, avoiding highways and focusing on byways and back roads to get to the people and places that make every dot on the map unique.
 Yes, even the dinky dots.

 Read what the media has to say about the Trans-Americas Journey.